-Sickle cell disease
+Sickle cell disease (SCD)

-An open-label single-arm study in France, Italy, UK, US, Lebanon, Egypt and Saudi Arabia with 2 doses of Prevenar 13 given 6 months apart was conducted in 158 children and adolescents 6 to less than 18 years of age with SCD who were previously vaccinated with one or more doses of PPSV23 vaccine at least 6 months prior to enrolment.
-After the first vaccination, Prevenar 13 elicited antibody levels measured by both IgG GMCs and OPA GMTs that were statistically significantly higher when compared to levels prior to vaccination.
-After the second dose immune responses were comparable to those after the first dose.
+An open-label single-arm study with 2 doses of Prevenar 13 given 6 months apart was conducted in 158 children and adolescents 6 to < 18 years of age with SCD who were previously vaccinated with one or more doses of 23-valent pneumococcal polysaccharide vaccine at least 6 months prior to enrollment.
+After the first vaccination, Prevenar 13 elicited antibody levels measured by both IgG GMCs and OPA GMTs that were statistically significantly higher when compared with levels prior to vaccination.
+After the second dose, immune responses were comparable to those after the first dose.
 One year after the second dose, antibody levels measured by both IgG GMCs and OPA GMTs were higher than levels prior to the first dose of Prevenar 13, except for the IgG GMCs for serotypes 3 and 5 that were numerically similar.